To Spay or Castrate?

 Can it also cause physiological problems?

-Have you heard of ACL it means Anterior Cruciate Ligament That is the ligaments that stabilises the knees.
-This is one of the most common orthopedic injuries that are seen in dogs.
+Have you heard of ACL it means Anterior Cruciate Ligament That is the ligaments that stabilise the knees.
+This is one of the most common orthopaedic injuries that are seen in dogs.
 What is the main cause?
 It was long believed that it was sudden movement caused this problem.
 This has now been disproved.
 Please read THIS

-A small portion of dogs suffer torn cruciates as an injury caused through exertion.
+A small portion of dogs suffers torn cruciate ligaments as an injury caused by exertion.
 The agility, working gundogs and heelwork to music type dogs.
-However it is now accepted that the vast majority of the dogs that suffer from this debilitating injury have been neutered.
+However, it is now accepted that the vast majority of the dogs that suffer from this debilitating injury have been neutered.

-ACL Anterior Cruciate Ligament and HD Hip Dysplacia, is massively on the increase.
-New Research has now shown that dogs over 4 years old that are spayed or castrated are considerably more likely to suffer cruciate tears and hip dysplasia, than dogs that are uneutered
+ACL Anterior Cruciate Ligament and HD Hip Dysplasia is massively on the increase.
+New Research has now shown that dogs over 4 years old that are spayed or castrated are considerably more likely to suffer cruciate tears and hip dysplasia, than dogs that are not neutered

 It was long believed that eunuchs (castrated humans) were castrated to stop them being interested is the ladies of the Harem.
-In reality they were used as palace guards, because of the affect neutering has on the “osteoclasts” these eunuch's were therefore appreciably taller, making them more imposing as guards and soldiers.
+In reality, they were used as palace guards, because of the effect neutering has on the “osteoclasts” these eunuchs were therefore appreciably taller, making them more imposing as guards and soldiers.